What is ACH Chargeback Defense?

 ACH payments have a number of advantages over credit cards.
 They typically have lower processing fees and there's no expiration date to worry about if you're processing recurring payments.
 There are some downsides as well, however, and one of them will already by familiar to you.
 Just like credit cards, ACH payments have chargebacks.

 While they're not covered under the Fair Credit Billing Act like credit cards are, ACH transactions can still be reversed through their own version of a chargeback.
 What do merchants need to know about ACH payments, reversals, and how to avoid them?

-Automated clearing house (ACH) payments are handled by an electronic network made up of participating financial institutions.
-ACH transactions are direct deposit payments from one bank account to another—effectively payment by check without any paperwork.
-There are several different types of ACH transactions, which are identified by a three-letter code.
+There are several different types of ACH transactions, each of which can be identified by a three-letter code.
 Merchants will commonly use the following three:

 - TEL (telephone-initiated entry, otherwise known as check-by-phone)

 - WEB (web-initiated entry, widely used in eCommerce)